Big Little Lies is back.

 Is there a Big Little Lies Season 2 trailer yet?

-On April 14, HBO released the first teaser trailer for the upcoming season, which features the first glimpse of Streep as Mary Louise Wright, Perry’s mother.
-Fans are still waiting for a full trailer for the upcoming season.
+On April 14, HBO released the first teaser trailer for season 2, which featured the first glimpse of Streep as Mary Louise Wright, Perry’s mother.

 I’m ready.
 Now how can I catch up on Big Little Lies before Season 2?